Reservoir image

 • We're still working out the exact route for pipelines and where to put the water treatment works and abstraction point.
 We'll be undertaking further assessments, and talking to local stakeholders about this.

 • We’ll be submitting a scoping report to Trafford Metropolitan Borough Council in summer 2025, a short while after which they will respond with their scoping opinion.
+The scoping opinion details whether the council are happy for us to proceed with the work we suggest in the document, or whether there’s anything extra they would like us to add in to be able to go ahead with our assessments.

 • We aim to submit a planning application in 2027.